 Medical Approach to the Patient Clerkship This twelve-week integrated clerkship includes internal medicine (eight weeks) and neurology (four weeks) clinical components.
 Throughout the clerkship, students participate in integrated experiences that address the themes related to hospital-based care such as management of acute disease, diagnostic skills, transitions of care, quality improvement, and organ systems.
-Directors: D.B.
-DiCapua, D.W.
-Dunne; Associate Directors: J. Dewey, K. Gielissen
+Directors: J. Dewey, D.W.
+Dunne; Associate Director: K. Gielissen

 Neurology Clinical Elective (Tailored) Students work directly with attending faculty, chief residents, and junior residents as well as other medical students, rotators, and support staff.
 A series of special didactic conferences on the most important topics in neurology are provided, and the student also participates in departmental conferences and seminars.
 An assessment of history taking, neurological examining skills, and problem assessment is performed by an attending faculty member with each student.
 At times, other customized electives may be designed with the program director in areas such as epilepsy, stroke, movement disorders, neuroimmunology, etc., as well as clinical neurophysiology and research methods.
 Prerequisite: completion of the neurology portion of Medical Approach to the Patient.
 One student every two weeks.
-Director: D.B.
-DiCapua
+Director: J. Dewey

 Neurology Consult Service Elective Under the supervision of the neurology consult resident and attending physician, students evaluate patients referred for neurologic consultation from other inpatient services at Yale New Haven Hospital.
 Students also participate in academic activities of the department.
 Open to fourth- and fifth-year students only.
 One student every four weeks.
-Director: D.B.
-DiCapua
+Director: J. Dewey

 Neurology Ward Service Elective Under appropriate supervision, students directly examine, diagnose, and manage patients on the neurology ward service at Yale New Haven Hospital; attend daily teaching rounds; and attend a series of special didactic conferences on the most important topics in neurology.
 Open to fourth- and fifth-year students only.
 One student every four weeks.
-Director: D.B.
-DiCapua
+Director: J. Dewey

 Neurology Subinternship This advanced elective offers students the opportunity to work at a higher level of independence and responsibility equivalent to that of an intern on the neurology ward service at Yale New Haven Hospital.
 Working with attending faculty, senior and junior residents, and support staff, students directly examine, diagnose, and manage patients and attend daily teaching rounds, special didactic conferences, and seminars on the most important topics in neurology.
-Students hone their ability to obtain an accurate neurological history, perform and interpret a neurological examination, recognize the appropriate indications for ordering laboratory studies, and interpret the results of these studies.
+Students hone their ability to obtain an accurate neurological history, perform and interpret a neurological examination, recognize the appropriate indications for ordering laboratory studies, and interpret the results of these studies, including EEG, EMG, nerve conduction studies, evoked potentials, lumbar puncture, and CT and MR imaging of the brain and spinal cord.
 The goal is for the student to recognize and understand less common neurological problems, including multiple sclerosis, Parkinson's disease and other movement disorders, neuromuscular diseases, dementia, central nervous system infections, and tumors of the nervous system.
 At times, other customized subinternships may be designed with the program director in areas such as epilepsy, stroke, movement disorders, neuromuscular medicine, neuroimmunology, and neurocritical care.
 Prerequisite: completion of the neurology portion of Medical Approach to the Patient.
 One student every four weeks.
-Director: D.B.
-DiCapua
+Director: J. Dewey